 I’m happy for Hajas.
 He created something great, and Apple recognized it.
 He deserves to be working there.
 However, the story behind WiFi sync is a little different.
 You see, an application remarkably similar to Apple’s already existed in the jailbreak world, but the developer behind it didn’t get the same treatment that Hajas did.

 Greg Hughes, a college student in the UK, developed an application called Wi-Fi Sync that allowed users to sync their iPhones over WiFi, instead of plugging it in to a computer.
 The app was rejected by Apple (citing security reasons), so Hughes took the app to Cydia where it was incredibly popular.
 However, Apple did take note of Hughes’ work.

 A rep even called to congratulate him.
 So, you can imagine Hughes’ surprise when he heard that Apple not only unveiled a feature he has been offering for over a year, they did it using the same name and logo as Hughes!

 Hughes’ logo on the left, Apple’s on the right

 In an interview with The Register, Hughes said he was fairly shocked.

 “I’d been selling my app with that name and icon for at least a year.
 Apple knew that, as I’d submitted it to them, so it was surprising to see that.”

 So now the question is, how much did Apple really pay attention to the Wi-Fi Sync’s jailbreak counterpart when developing their own system, and why did they extend a job offer to one jailbreak developer and not the other?
 It hardly seems like the Wi-Fi Sync situation can be a coincidence, but, judging by Apple’s list of legal battles at the moment, they really don’t imitators.
 The whole thing is very strange.

 What do you think about all this?
 Did Apple blatantly steal Wi-Fi sync, or is the whole thing a misunderstanding?
-Share your opinion in the comments down below, or let me know on twitter.
+Share your opinion in the comments down below.